🇦🇺 Australia

 Data Analyst Visa Pathway Australia

-Data Analysts are in strong demand across Australian industries.
+Data Analyst has recognised skilled migration pathways to Australia.
 The primary pathways are the Temporary Skill Shortage visa (482) for short-term contracts and the Employer Nomination Scheme (186) for permanent sponsorship.
 Both require VETASSESS skills assessment and employer sponsorship.

 Key Facts